polylang/polylang/readme.txt

 = 2.6 =

+* Pro: Remove all languages files.
+All translations are now maintained on TranslationsPress
 * Pro: Move the languages metabox to a block editor plugin
 * Pro: Better management of user capabilities when synchronizing posts
 * Pro: Separate REST requests from the frontend